Holidays in Santiago

 Flights To and From Santiago

 Most holidays in Santiago, and indeed in Chile, are likely to begin at the city's major airport, Arturo Merino Benitez International, which is the main hub for South America's largest airline, LAN.
-Almost all domestic and international flights go through here, and visitors are well-served with international connections, including to Lima, Buenos Aires, and from July 2017, Rio.
+Almost all domestic and international flights go through here, and visitors are well-served with international connections, including to Lima, Buenos Aires, and Rio.
 Within Chile, almost all regional airports are served directly from Santiago.

 You can fly direct to the UK from Santiago with BA, with four weekly flights in both directions.
 If their departures don't quite fit in with your dates then LAN, Air France and Iberia all offer good connecting services with quick changes in Sao Paulo, Paris or Madrid so you can begin your trip to Santiago on any day from the UK with a good selection of flight times available.

 Road and Rail Connections